zalando/postgres-operator/docs/administrator.md

 operator with the `major_version_upgrade_mode` option.
 By default it is set to `off` which means the cluster version will not change when increased in the manifest.
 Still, a rolling update would be triggered updating the `PGVERSION` variable.
-But `configure_spilo` will notice the version mismatch and start the old version again.
+But Spilo's [`configure_spilo`](https://github.com/zalando/spilo/blob/master/postgres-appliance/scripts/configure_spilo.py) script will notice the version mismatch and start the old version again.

 In this scenario the major version could then be run by a user from within the master pod.
 Exec into the container and run: